luong-david/ADM_Project_8/README.md

     Use KNN to find k similar restaurants

-    Estimate the rating for a given restaurant based on ratings of similar restaurants rated by the same reviewer (use common practices to model local/global effects)
+    Estimate the rating for a given restaurant based on ratings of similar restaurants rated by the same reviewer

+    Running this model: main.py with runCFitem = 1

 •	Latent Factor Model (predict users' reviews for restaurants)